 - Parking Garage

 Overnight guests, athletic event attendees, and other visitors to the Gorham and Portland campuses need a temporary, 24-hour parking permit, which does not guarantee an available parking space.
 You must get this temporary permit from Public Safety in Gorham or Parking Services in Portland.

 Parking on the Lewiston campus does not require a permit for visitors, students, faculty, or staff.

-Parking permits from any University of Maine System campus are permitted to park on any campus in accordance with campus guidelines as long as they are not expired.
+Parking permits from any University of Maine System campus are permitted to park on any campus in accordance with campus guidelines, as long as they are not expired.

 Parking in spaces designated and clearly marked for persons with disabilities requires the display of either a valid disability license plate or a properly displayed valid disability windshield placard.